cbl/blade-style/README.md

 With blade styles there is no need to run a compiler when working on your styles.
 Also, only the styles of required blade components are loaded.
-This saves you from loading large css files and the styles can be reduced to a minimum.
+This saves you from loading large css files and the size can be reduced to a minimum.

 ## Compiler